 This is definitely a recipe you could get the kids in on whether its making the dough or having them top their own pizza afterwards.
 This recipe makes 2- 12 inch pizzas but could easily be split into 4 or 6 smaller personal size pizzas.

-How to make Homemade Pizza Dough
+How to make Homemade Pizza Dough (by hand or with a stand mixer)

 The first step to making the dough is blooming your yeast.
 Simply combine warm water (105-115 degrees) with the dry yeast and sugar.
 Stir and let sit for 5 minutes.
 Then, add 3 cups of flour (save the rest for the kneading process), oil and salt.
 Stir until a soft dough is formed.